 The Italian Riviera

-The northwest coast of Italy stretching from France’s Côte d’Azur down from Liguria to Tuscany sports some of the most popular beaches in the country and is known as the Italian Riviera.
+Italy’s northwest coast stretching from France’s Côte d’Azur down thru Liguria to Tuscany is lined with some of the most popular Italy beaches and known as the Italian Riviera.

 The Riviera, including the Cinque Terre, is partly composed of the expansive and sandy Versilia Coast and partly a series of small town beaches in narrow bays surrounded by tree-clad hills.